2023 Oklahoma Sooners softball team

-The 2023 Oklahoma Sooners softball team is an American college softball team that represents the University of Oklahoma during the 2023 NCAA Division I softball season.
-The Sooners are led by Patty Gasso in her twenty-ninth season, and play their home games at OU Softball Complex.
-They compete in the Big 12 Conference.
+The 2023 Oklahoma Sooners softball team was an American college softball team that represented the University of Oklahoma during the 2023 NCAA Division I softball season.
+The Sooners were led by Patty Gasso in her twenty-ninth season, and played their home games at OU Softball Complex.
+They competed in the Big 12 Conference, where they finished with a 61–1 record, including 18–0 in conference play.
+The Sooners only loss on the season was during an early season tournament in Waco, Texas, to the Baylor Bears, 3–4.

+The Sooners won the 2023 Big 12 Tournament, and qualified for the 2023 NCAA Division I softball tournament.
+They advanced to the 2023 Women's College World Series, where they defeated Florida State in two games to win their seventh championship in program history, and third consecutive championship.
+They became the first team to three-peat since UCLA from 1988 to 1990.
+The season was also highlighted by setting an NCAA Division I softball-record 53-game winning streak.

 Previous season

 The Sooners finished the 2022 season 59–3 overall, and 17–1 in the Big 12, finishing in first place in their conference.
 Following the conclusion of the regular season, the Sooners received an at-large bid to the 2022 NCAA Division I softball tournament, where they were the No. 1 overall seed.
 During the NCAA tournament they defeated Texas A&M in the regional finals and UCF in the super regionals.
 They won the 2022 Women's College World Series over Texas.